 Seat belt loads on front occupant are generally lower than forward facing.
-No frontal airbad the front crash zone.
-Higher risk of intrusion injury.
-Intrusion targets have been adjusted to account for this.
-UHSS protection zone around front occupant
+No frontal airbag

 Front occupant legs, feet, arms less risk of injury from intrusion (no dash, steering wheel)

 For ride hailing MaaS vehicle, we need to account for greater degree of changing occupant size.
 We may require smart sensors and actuators to ensure occupants are appropriately seated and restrained